ArborXR/abxr-cli/README.md

 `-v, --version`
 * Description: Show the CLI tool version and exit

-`-p, --progress`
+`-s, --silent`
-* Description: Show the progress bar for file uploads or longer operations.
-Default = false
+* Description: Disable any terminal printing of progress bars for longer operations, like file uploads.

 ## Command Groups